 Refer to Note 1, "Description of Business and Significant Accounting Policies - Recently Issued Accounting Pronouncement Not Yet Adopted," of the Notes.
-Table of Contents

 Item 7A - Quantitative and Qualitative Disclosures About Market Risk

 Our exposure to market risk may be found primarily in two areas, foreign currency and interest rates.